Senior Consultant--Natural Resources Planning and Ecosystem Restoration, GEI Consultants

 Ellen Hanak is director of the PPIC Water Policy Center and a senior fellow at the Public Policy Institute of California, where she holds the Ellen Hanak Chair in Water Policy.
 She has authored dozens of reports, articles, and books on water policy, including Managing California’s Water.
 Her research is frequently profiled in the national media, and she participates in briefings, conferences, and interviews throughout the nation and around the world.
 Her other areas of expertise include climate change and infrastructure finance.
 Previously, she served as research director at PPIC.
 Before joining PPIC, she held positions with the French agricultural research system, the President’s Council of Economic Advisers, and the World Bank.
 She holds a PhD in economics from the University of Maryland.

-Doug Ito is the Assistant Division Chief of the Transportation and Toxics Division at CARB.
-The Division is responsible for developing and implementing regulations and incentives for cleaner freight equipment and facilities, including ports, rail yards, and warehouse/distribution facilities; updating the State’s air toxics programs; and guiding investments in Cap-and-Trade auction proceeds to reduce greenhouse gases.
+Doug Ito is the Director of the Consumer Protection and Enforcement Division of the California Public Utilities Commission.
 Mr. Ito has over 18 years of experience in transportation and air quality issues.
 He has a B.S. in Environmental Policy Analysis and Planning and an M.S. in Transportation Technology and Policy, both from UC Davis.

 President, New Island Capital